GabrielCC163/delivery-much-api-challenge/README.md

 ## Populate the database

-<i>Before you run the command below, make sure the database is running</i>
+<i>Before you run the command below, make sure the API and the Database are running</i>

 ```
-yarn populate
+docker-compose run --rm api yarn populate
 ```